 The Muungano alliance represents the combined force of 3 organisations:

-Muungano wa Wanavijiji, the Kenyan federation of slum dwellers
+1. Social movement: Muungano wa Wanavijiji, the Kenyan federation of slum dwellers

-Akiba Mashinani Trust, the Kenyan urban poor fund
+2. Fund: Akiba Mashinani Trust, the Kenyan urban poor fund

-SDI Kenya, technical support to the movement
+3. Support NGO: SDI Kenya, an NGO providing professional and technical support to the federation

-Muungano seeks to improve the quality of life of slum dwellers and urban poor people in Kenya through a process of policy advocacy, and through dialogue with central and local government, civil society, and private sector organizations.
+Muungano seeks to improve the quality of life of slum dwellers and urban poor people in Kenya through a process of policy advocacy and through dialogue with central and local government, civil society, and private sector organizations.
 By and large, the federation proactively engages its members in savings groups.